Iran University of Medical Sciences • Journals

 Long term

-Describes how articles are preserved through publisher systems and third-party archiving services, and what happens if a journal changes platform or ceases publication.
+Describes how articles are preserved through publisher systems and archiving services, including platform changes or journal closure.

 • Continuity of DOIs and links